Sarat Chandra Chattopadhyay: Life in Burma

-He resumed writing after a gap of about eighteen years: "Some of my old acquaintances started a little magazine, but no one of note would condescend to contribute to it, as it was so small and insignificant.
+He resumed writing after a gap of many years: "Some of my old acquaintances started a little magazine, but no one of note would condescend to contribute to it, as it was so small and insignificant.
 When almost hopeless, some of them suddenly remembered me, and after much persuasion they succeeded in extracting from me a promise to write for it.
 This was in the year 1913.
 I agreed most unwillingly—perhaps only to put them off until I returned to Rangoon and could forget the matter entirely.
 But sheer volume and force of their letters and telegrams compelled me at last to think seriously about writing again.
 I sent them a short story, for their magazine Jamuna.
 This became at once extremely popular, and made me famous in one day.
 Since then I have been writing regularly.
 In Bengal perhaps I am the only fortunate writer who has not had to struggle."

 In 1916, he resigned from his job due to ill health and moved to Calcutta.

 Later life

 In 1916, a forty-year-old Sarat Chandra Chattopadhyay moved to Howrah, the twin city of Calcutta.
 He became a full-time writer.

 His stories and serialized novels were published in magazines such as Jamuna, Bharatvarsha, and Narayan.
 Later, his novels and story collections would get published as books.
-He either got nothing or took nothing from the publisher for his first novel, Bardidi.
+He either got nothing or took nothing from the publisher for his first novel, Bardidi (appeared as a serial in Bharati magazine in 1907, and in the book form in 1913).
 He sold the rights to his second published novel, Biraj Bou, for two hundred rupees.
 His works became immensely popular.
 Royalties from his published works enabled him to escape lifelong poverty for the first time.

 In 1918, the novel Biraj Bou was adapted for the stage and performed in the famous Star Theatre.
-The same year, James Drummond Anderson wrote an article entitled "A New Bengali Writer" in the Times Literary Supplement, which introduced Sarat Chandra to a Western readership.
+James Drummond Anderson in 1918 wrote an article entitled "A New Bengali Writer" in the Times Literary Supplement, which introduced Sarat Chandra to the Western world.

 In 1919, Chandrashekhar Pathak translated the novel Biraj Bou into Hindi.
 This was the first translation of Sarat Chandra's work in another Indian language.
-Translations of his works into Marathi, Gujarati, and other Indian languages were published in the years that followed.
+More of his works were translated in the following years into Marathi, Gujarati, and other Indian languages.

 (From left) Historian Sir Jadunath Sarkar, Sarat Chandra Chattopadhyay, Governor of Bengal Sir John Anderson, chemist Sir Prafulla Chandra Roy, and Vice Chancellor historian Sir Ahmad Fazlur Rahman.
 The first four were recipients of honorary doctorates from the University of Dacca in 1936.
 Other recipients not pictured here are Sir Abdur Rahim, Sir Jagadish Chandra Bose, Sir Muhammad Iqbal, and Rabindranath Tagore.